-That’s why it’s important to think about some basic guidelines to follow.
+That’s why it’s important to think about, and follow, some basic guidelines.

-In a presentation to a full house attending Tout le Monde UX, Phillipe Beaudoin and Masha Krol, from ElementAI presented “The 10 Commandments of AI” focused on UX, discussing that AI projects need to be designed with “AI first” in mind.
-They’re part of a research lab focused on incubating projects with the goal of “AI as a service.”
+In a presentation to a full house at Tout le Monde UX, Phillipe Beaudoin and Masha Krol, from ElementAI presented “The 10 Commandments of AI.”
+With a focus on UX, they made the case that AI projects should to be designed with an “AI first” philosophy.
+Beaudoin and Krol are part of a research lab that incubates projects with the goal of “AI as a service.”

-They said deep learning AI requires that the artificial intelligence be integral to the design right from the beginning – never an afterthought, explained Beaudoin to a full-house audience.
-“That would be AI-second,” he explained, meaning designers would have to reverse engineer AI into the project afterward, which really doesn’t work.
+Beaudoin and Krol said that deep learning artificial intelligence requires that the AI be integral to the design right from the beginning.
+“Never an afterthought,” explained Beaudoin, “that would be AI-second.”
+With AI-second, designers would have to reverse engineer AI into the project afterward, which really doesn’t work.
 When asked what the difference between a good AI and an algorithm is, the duo responded, that for the user, they didn’t really see a difference.

 THE 10 COMMANDMENTS OF AI DESIGN

 Don’t tell the user what to do – discuss it with them.
 If you want to hide a post, ask the user, “do you want to see fewer posts like this?”
 Don’t just hide it; give them options.
 For example, you could ask them if they want to “hide”, “see less”, or “see none”.
 Alternatively, “just once”, “always” and “never” buttons often do the job.
 At that point you can adjust the algorithm to figure out which elements of the post are less interesting to the user.
 Is it the theme?
 Is it the topic?
 Etc.